samuelroland/prjs/README.md

 Exos are written and ran by [Vitest](https://vitest.dev) under the hood.
 Vitest itself is very powerful for software test suite but not very adapted to exo test suite like we want here.
 The main problems are that the full test list is displayed all time, all errors are displayed in a big list, when one exo pass, it continues to fail (the next test actually) because there is no transition of "okay it's correct, let's switch to the next exo".
 There is no way to show more than a title for the exo, making it impossible to directly support hints, instruction, level, ...
 All these problems make it very hard to focus on a single exo with all this noise around.
 But the watch mode of Vitest and the nice diff report is very good, this is why PRJS uses Vitest in the background and read its state when there are changes.

+This project is inspired by [Rustlings](https://rustlings.cool/) that let you learn Rust and get used to compiler errors with small exos to implement or fix.

 Note: This repository do not contains exos, it only contains the runner.
 The repository [samuelroland/WEB-training](https://github.com/samuelroland/WEB-training) is where we tried to create some exos on array and string manipulations.

 <!-- ## Goal